craftingcity/The-Known-World/Prenotes Jan 17 24.md

 The tower was occupied, stocked with supplies, and defended - but it was seemingly empty.
 The people are not interested or scared or excited.
 There was clearly more to the tower - those of you who went inside recall only ascending one flight of stairs the others did not - but you found no obvious manner of continuation.

+What do you do?

 ### What does the World Know?

+Likely, they will try to reach [[Agrandica]] in her Savanna in [[Ahaustin]].
+This trip, in a straight shot, will be 60 miles (aka 10 hexes, aka 2 days, aka 4 watches of Travel).
+Ash and Agrandica do not have a personal working relationship, and they have only been given her interpreted orders, when or if any (Ash more likely worked with a local boss under Agrandica).

 ### What happened?